jimasp/behave-vsc/README.md

 - The default working directory (and auto-discovery directory) is the project root.
 For very large projects, it is recommended to either:
   - a. use a `behave.ini` file in the project-root to specify the `paths` setting, or
-  - b. use a subfolder for behave tests, e.g. `mytests/features`, and set the `behaveWorkingDirectory` to e.g. `mytests`.
+  - b. use a subfolder for behave tests, e.g. `my_tests/behave`, and set the `behaveWorkingDirectory` setting to e.g. `my_tests/behave`.
   This will stop the extension from having to parse/watch your entire project folder looking for feature and steps files.

 - In most cases, auto-discovery (along with `behaveWorkingDirectory` if required) will "just work", but otherwise see [advanced project configuration](#advanced-project-configuration) for information on how to configure the extension for your project structure.